smly/mjai.app/README.md

 - The game server sends messages collectively up to the event that the player can act on.
 - When the player does not send the appropriate event message, it is treated as a chombo and a mangan-sized penalty is paid.
 - If the player does not send a message within 2 seconds, it is treated as a chombo and a mangan-sized penalty is paid.
-- The first kyoku is not necessarily East 1.
+- First round (kyoku) is not necessarily East 1.

-### The first kyoku is not necessarily East 1
+### First round is not necessarily East 1

-エラーが発生した局は流局扱いとなり、すべてのプレイヤーのプログラムは終了させられる。
-すべてのプレイヤーのプログラムは再起動され、エラーが発生した次の局からゲームが再開される。
-そのためプレイヤーのプログラムが初めて受け取る局は東 1 局とは限らない。
+If an error occurs in any one of the 4 players, the game is treated as a abortive draw (ryukyoku; 流局).
+At this time, all 4 players' containers are terminated.
+The players' containers are restarted and the game is resumed from the next round in which an error occurs.
+Therefore, the first round received by the player may not be East 1.

 The following are messages sent and received as seen from player 0.
 `<-` denotes events for the player.